Wondering how to ensure your Orchids bloom all the time? Here are some amazing Orchid Flowering Secrets that surely work!

 Here are the best potting mix recipes for Orchids

-Orchids need fertilizers and it is best to feed them once every 3-4 weeks, using a 20-20-20 mix, to ensure they bloom well.
-Do make sure you are not overfeeding them and avoid fertilizing them in winters.
+Ensure you are not overfeeding them and avoid fertilizing them in winter.
 Also, refer to the label for the instructions.

 Check out the best Homemade Plant Food for Orchids here